-They have an ability to do it with a gaze or stare that gives an unpleasant emotion.
+They have the ability to do it with a gaze or stare that gives an unpleasant emotion.
 The evil eye is widely feared in many parts of the world.

-The oldest accounts of the evil eye go back to at least 3000 BC and mentioned in the Sumerian, Babylonian and Assyrian cuneiform texts.
-These ancient people of Mexico and Central America feared the power of the evil eye and so did the ancient Egyptians, Greeks and Romans, who were particularly very afraid of it.
+The oldest accounts of the evil eye go back to at least 3000 BC and mentioned in the Sumerian, Babylonian, and Assyrian cuneiform texts.
+The ancient people of Mexico and Central America feared the power of the evil eye and so did the ancient Egyptians, Greeks, and Romans, who were particularly very afraid of it.

 The evil eye is also mentioned in the Old and New Testaments of the Bible.
 In his celebrated “Sermon on the Mount,” Jesus of Nazareth makes reference to the malignity of the Evil Eye: